 Pursuing professional development shows initiative and a commitment to learning, as well as an understanding of what it takes to excel in your field.
 It also makes it easier for you to answer the question that all hiring managers are likely to ask in one form or another: “How can you add value to the organization?”

 Possessing certain abilities and credentials can also help you negotiate a higher salary.
-(Robert Half’s Salary Guides offer insight into how much more employers are willing to pay professionals with in-demand skills and certifications for certain roles.)
+The 2023 Salary Guide from Robert Half offers insight into how much more employers are willing to pay professionals with in-demand skills and certifications for certain roles.

 Goal #3: Prioritize job satisfaction